Paracas culture: Paracas ceramics

+The first phase (840-500 BCE) signified the early period of Paracas ceramics that were located along the coast or in valleys.
+This phase consisted of ceramics from Ocucaje and influenced by the Chavín culture given the presence of chavinoid features.
+The Paracas emerged separate from the Chavín culture and decidedly included specific aspects of Chavín material art like the feline-eagle motif that was similar to the falcon frieze of the Black and White Portal located at Chavín de Huántar, a Pre-Incan ceremonial site in the highlands of Peru, a center for the Chavín culture.
+A recurring feature in Paracas ceramics involved the representation of a full face feline.

+The middle Paracas period (500–380 BCE) included the time spent constructing the Paracas culture, which is distinctive from Chavín culture.
+In this period, the Paracas expanded trade networks and continued to build their religious framework that supported the building of burials consisting of a large number of ceramics.
+The late Paracas phase (380–260 BCE) was linked with the homogenization of Paracas ceramics and the influx of people visiting the huacas in the southern coast of Peru.
+This period involved the growing presence of the "Oculate Being," a creature that was a major part of the Inca valley.

+The sequence of these stages enables for analysis of the imagery and colorants used to decorate Paracas ceramics.
+However, the accessibility and use of pigments varied across different regions in the Incan Valley.
+At Ocucaje, the early and middle phases of Paracas ceramics consisted of pigments (mostly red and green) that were rich in iron.
+The late phase showed the Paracas culture moved away from iron-base paints.
+Paracas ceramics in the late style was marked by the presence of less vibrant colors and more of a neutral color palette, marking a transition in Paracas ceramic style.

+Analysis of Paracas Mummy Bundles

 The dry environment of southern Peru's Pacific coast allows organic materials to be preserved when buried.
 Mummified human remains were found in a tomb in the Paracas peninsula of Peru, buried under layers of cloth textiles.
 The dead were wrapped in layers of cloth called "mummy bundles".
 These bodies were found at the Great Paracas Necropolis along the south Pacific coast of the Andes.
 At the Necropolis there were two large clusters of crowded pit tombs, totaling about 420 bodies, dating to around 300–200 BCE.
 The mummified bodies in each tomb were wrapped in textiles.
 The textiles would have required many hours of work as the plain wrappings were very large and the clothing was finely woven and embroidered.
 The larger mummy bundles had many layers of bright colored garments and headdresses.
 Sheet gold and shell bead jewelry was worn by both men and women, and some were tattooed.
 The shape of these mummy bundles has been compared to a seed, or a human head.